 In terms of personal banking, HSBC offers the typical products most small banks make available to consumers — checking accounts, savings accounts, and credit cards.
 But the bank also offers a popular personal line of credit that may work well for consumers with good or excellent credit.

 If you’re considering HSBC for a personal line of credit or your other banking needs, you’ll want to know how their loans work, their pros and cons, and the best way to get started.
-Keep reading to learn more about HSBC personal lines of credit and all they offer in 2019.
+Keep reading to learn more about HSBC personal lines of credit and all they offer.

 HSBC Personal Lines of Credit: Key Takeaways